 ‘Babe, you’ve completely changed everything.
 I mean, how did you go from being a white woman to being black?
 That nearly fooled me.
 And now you have a new house, a new job, a new identity.
 You didn’t even take any of your documents with you.
 But well, you’re still Omolola.’

-I stared at him as he blabbed away, until I couldn’t hold it anymore and suddenly busted out laughing.
 ‘Wow, wow, wow!
 What a performance!’
 I clapped.
 ‘Ah ahn.
 I have read many tales of people having ọkọ ọ̀run, but I must say you are one of a kind; a Gen Z spiritual husband.’

 He pulled away and held my gaze, his mouth agape.

-‘But that’s enough now,’ I say, wiping a fake tear from my eye.
+‘But that’s enough now,’ I said, wiping a fake tear from my eye.
 ‘I have seen your true form, remember?
 Your horns and goat legs.
 Stop acting nice and creating this reality in your head like we had some life together.
 You’re not even human.
 If you want to kill me, take me away, or whatever.
 Just stop pretending already.’

 He huffed and growled.